AndySomogyi/sbmlsolver/wrappers/Python/doc/steady_state.rst

 where :math:`\mathbf{s}` is the vector of species concentrations, :math:`\mathbf{p}` is a vector of time independent parameters, and :math:`t` is time.
-The steady state is the solution to the network equation when all the rates of change zero.
+The steady state is the solution to the network equations when all the rates of change are zero.
 That is the concentrations of the floating species, :math:`\mathbf{s}` that satisfy:

 .. math::